 Here’s a precinct map of the 2016 presidential election with unpopulated areas shown in grey.

 We identified a group of 43 counties in eastern Texas that reach the coast at Chambers County.
 Bolivar Peninsula and Goat Island are the only parts of Galveston County included.
 No ocean ports have been developed in these counties, but they do have an airspace corridor out to international airspace.
 There are significant river ports on the Sabine River and small, shallow docks in Galveston Bay.
 As the movement strengthens, Jefferson County would be added, including the major ocean port of Port Arthur.

 These 43 counties have a population of 2.11 million.
 Let’s call these counties “East Texas.”
 Unlike any other large area we’ve ever examined, this group of counties gave an incredible 3.46 votes to Trump for every Hillary vote.
-(The image below shows the number 3.55 because it includes San Jacinto county, which we later decided does not fit because it has little GDP).
+[Update: 2020 results: 2.7 Trump votes per Biden vote] (The image below shows the number 3.55 because it includes San Jacinto county, which we later decided does not fit because it has little GDP).
 After East Texas is established, Jefferson County should be added to East Texas because it has a significant city, Beaumont, which employs people from surrounding counties.
-With Jefferson County added, East Texas has a population of 2.4 million and still has 2.98 Trump voters per Hillary voter.
+With Jefferson County added, East Texas has a population of 2.4 million and still has 2.98 Trump voters per Hillary voter (as shown in the map above that includes West Louisiana).
 For comparison, the most conservative state in the Union, Wyoming, had 3.12 Trump voters per Hillary voter in 2016, but Wyoming only has a population of 573,000.